asousadias/Risset_Inharmonique1977_RT/README.md

 __NOTE:__ This is a test version, in progress, so use it at your own risk.

 ## Acknowledgement
-This work was carried with the support of
+This work was carried with the support of<br>
-Universidade Católica Portuguesa, Escola das Artes, CITAR under the Doctoral program in Conputer Music, dir.
+Universidade Católica Portuguesa, Escola das Artes, CITAR<br>
+under the Doctoral program in Conputer Music, dir.
 Paulo Ferreira Lopes